 The finishing process involves mechanical and chemical treatments to improve the feel and/or performance of the cloth.
 The finest feeling fabric in the world tends to be German, Japanese, or South Korean.

 Once woven and finished, fabric goes to the assembly of the pieces.
 Most manufacturers ‘cut and sew'.
 This step is handled in the finishing country (if finished in China - it is cut and sewn there; if finished in Germany - it is finished there, etc.).
 This assembled fabric is now ready for filling.

 Natural fillings (down, feathers, etc.) come from two locations - China or Eastern Europe.
 Usually, this is where duck and goose meat is consumed, and the down or feathers become the byproduct of the poultry industry.
+Recently we have been sourcing North American down from select duck down farms in the USA and Canada (if available it would be called out on the items).
 The filling for most of our Downlite products is processed in the United States.
 This filling accounts for approximately 75% of all bedding we manufacture.

 What bedding is made in the USA?
 Filled bedding is an international group effort; a collaboration of materials from several countries.
 We often have consumers partial to an all-American products - but the reality is 'American-made' still involves combined materials from around the globe.